Get

 6. Exercise

 Ensure that your Golden is receiving plenty of exercise.
-They are energetic dogs that need to engage in many types of activities and training, which effectively reduces aggressive behavior.
+They are energetic dogs that need to engage in many types of activities and training, which can help reduce frustration, stress, and problem behaviors that may contribute to aggression.
 You should also look into enrolling your dog in obedience classes or even agility trials and dock diving.
 These dogs are hard-working, and if you give them a job to do, they are less likely to become aggressive.

 Dogster divider_v3_NEW_MAY_24_